 There are significant benefits to applying the Agile Philosophy to team collaboration with clients.
 The Agile framework uses three pillars of Empiricism: inspection, adaption, and transparency.
 These three pillars empower the teams to focus on quality, value and continuous improvement.
-Along with Lean and Design Thinking, Agile is leading in the way in which we humans collaborate and succeed together in a digital world.
-This article reminds you of why this is so.

 Many people often confuse Agile with Ad-hoc.
 Or they simply continue to practice traditional project management frameworks such as waterfalls, but use a couple of agile techniques such as daily stand ups and the use post-it notes for brainstorming sessions and call it ‘Agile’.
 In this post, we talk about what it means to be truly Agile and how to recognise an Agile Design/Tech Studio.

 Agile is the most effective and adaptable project methodology to manage constant change.
 This is because it consists of cross-functional teams working collaboratively in creative and complex environments.
 Teamwork is essential to delivering great digital products.
 This collaborative team environment focuses on a “we” rather than an “I” mindset.
 There is nothing more rewarding than building software that really matters with other like-minded team mates.

 Dual Track Agile is an agile software development and organisational model that separates the effort to discover the best solution from the effort to deliver working software.
 It consists of two tracks of activity: discovery and delivery.
 This sees a bringing together of Lean UX and Agile Scrum delivery.